jsdealy/latin/deponents.md

 Deponent verbs are cool.
 In particular, their passive perfect participles are cool, because they have active meaning.

-This enables cool usages like:
+This enables short, ablative-absolute-like contextualizing clauses that are not subject to ablative absolute restriction on sharing subject or object with the main clause.

+It also enables ablative absolutes with intransitive verbs, which is not possible with non-deponent verbs.

-> Caesar haec intuitus spernit. ("Caesar, having looked at these, spurns (them).")
+> haec intuitus, Caesar spernit. ("Caesar, having looked at these, spurns (them).")

 > Tullio hic reverso, gaudet Atticus. ("Tully having returned, Atticus is glad.")